Halton Behaviour Support Service (HBSS)

 Before joining Halton Borough Council, Marion completed a business qualification and went on to create an Education consultancy business, with a partner.
 This enabled her to harness her passion for providing help and support to schools, teachers and other organisations, mainly delivering training.
 This included work with Edge Hill University, training teachers in Cheshire and NQT’s and RQT’s, as part of an Ignite programme.

 Marion is delighted to have been appointed to this service and given the opportunity to support the secondary schools in Halton.
-Recently she has acquired the Team Teach Train the Trainer qualification and will soon have completed the Mental Health Train the Trainer Training.
+She is a Team Teach Intermediate Trainer and an instructor in Mental Health First Aid (Adult & Youth).

 Helen’s background is as Head of Care in a residential EBD school supporting children with SEBD in both Residential and day settings, working closely with parents, schools, and other professionals to ensure children reach their personal and academic potential.
 She has a HNC in Social Care Management.

 Helen has worked as a CSW in Halton for the past 10 years.
 She now works for the Behaviour Support Service as a Family Liaison Officer, supporting parents of children with early signs of SEMH and she works collaboratively with schools and any relevant agencies.
 Helen is trained in Nurture practice and the SOLIHULL approach to learning.